harrington-jake/NRS_528_Jake-/Readme.md

 # Jake Harrington
 An introduction of myself and my interests.
 ## Who Am I
 Hello everyone!
 My name is Jake Harrington.
-I am an M.S. student studying geological oceanpgraphy at the University of Rhode Island Graduate School of Oceanography.
+I am an M.S. student studying geological oceanography at the University of Rhode Island Graduate School of Oceanography.
 My primary research interests include shoreline dynamics, wetland resilience, and coastal processes in general.

 *A photo of me*